Equal opportunity objectification? The sexualization of men and women on the cover of Rolling Stone

-A 2011 study by SUNY-Buffalo published in Sexuality and Culture, “Equal Opportunity Objectification?
-The Sexualization of Men and Women on the Cover of Rolling Stone“ (PDF), examined whether or not women and men have been increasingly sexualized by comparing Rolling Stone magazine covers from 1967 to 2009.
-The researchers state that they chose the magazine because of its longevity of publishing, and because “representations of men and women on the cover of Rolling Stone resemble popular cultural images broadly, particularly more so than lifestyle magazines which are often explicitly about sex, relationships or sexuality.”
+A 2011 study from researchers at SUNY-Buffalo published in Sexuality and Culture, “Equal Opportunity Objectification?
+The Sexualization of Men and Women on the Cover of Rolling Stone,“ examined whether or not women and men have been increasingly sexualized by comparing Rolling Stone magazine covers from 1967 to 2009.
+The researchers, Erin Hatton and Mary Nell Trautner, state that they chose the magazine because of its longevity of publishing, and because “representations of men and women on the cover of Rolling Stone resemble popular cultural images broadly, particularly more so than lifestyle magazines which are often explicitly about sex, relationships or sexuality.”

 The study’s findings include: